 Norsi Research School Conference 2020

-A big NORSI spalsh and celebration: At this conference we delebrate that NORSI is in its 8th year as a research school and we will look back at the developments and achivments since NORSI’s commencement in 2012 until 2020.
-NORSI is in its last year of the current funding period, and we are on our way to starting a new NORSI phase – a Nordic NORSI!
+This is NORSI’s 8th year as a research school.
+At this year’s annual conference, we will celebrate the developments since NORSI’s commencement in 2012 until 2020.
+NORSI is in its last year of current funding period, and we are on our way to starting a new NORSI phase – a Nordic NORSI!

-GEOINNO2020: The NORSI conference will be held in conjunction with the 5th Geography of Innovation conference that will be held in Stavanger right after the NORSI conference.
+TThis year the NORSI conference is held in conjunction with the fifth Geography of Innovation conference that takes place right after the NORSI conference.
 The dates for the GEOINNO conference are 29-31 January 2020.
 More information here.
-NORSI students that would like to attend GEOINNO should contact Birte for more info regarding accommodation and registration fee.

-The goal is to provide a comfortable and open environment for Norsi students to presents their research in progress, findings so far, and to receive feedback and support from peers.
+Support and feedback for research in progress: The goal is to provide a comfortable and open environment for NORSI students to presents their research in progress, findings so far, and to receive feedback and support from peers.

 Work in progress: This is intended to be a platform for all students and not just those whom are near completion.

 Research education: Taking part in the conference is seen as an important part of the research education for students that are part of NORSI.
-We encourage all NORSI students and supervisors to participate.
+We encourage all NORSI students,alumni, faculty and supervisors to participate.

 Junior Discussants: NORSI students whom opt to not present are encouraged to attend.
-NORSI students attending will be asked to be junior opponents.
+NORSI students and alumni attending may be asked to be junior opponents.
 Even if you do not present, we might ask you to be a junior discussant on a paper.

 Associate Professor Shiri Breznitz, Munk School of Global Affairs and Public Policy at University of Toronto will giv a key note lecture titled “Entrepreneurship Education and Firm Creation.”